LudovicGouverneur/Snip2_StringMethodEx/README.md

 ## Main learning objective
-1. String method understanding
+1. String method discovery
-2. Difference between unary and binary operators
+2. Combinning unary and binary operators
-3. Building the forst step of a Expension.
+3. Building the first step of a Expension

 ## Code